MoldyMacaroniX/dashword.net/_src/posts/popular-geometry-dash-player-stormfly-is-accused-of-harassing-new-creators.md

 It started when Stormfly posted a video outlining what he believed to be the best and worst Geometry Dash extreme demons.
 The video received a little negative backlash because of how Stormfly expressed his opinions but nothing totally damaging to his reputation.

-Twos months later, Stormfly started the first of three controversial videos in a row.
+Two months later, Stormfly started the first of three controversial videos in a row.
 To start, he criticized the Geometry Dash community's approach to reviewing levels.
 Once again, while a little harsh, this wasn't received that badly.

 But then, he released his Demon List critique.
-He uploaded a video criticizing the Demon List, and this caused the Geometry Dash Twitter community go ablaze.
+He uploaded a video criticizing the Demon List, and this caused the Geometry Dash Twitter community to go ablaze.

 This started the Geometry Dash Demon List controversy, a controversy where many Geometry Dash figures publicly criticized the Pointercrate Demon List.